 Growing up in Brooklyn, I learned at an early age to appreciate the little things in life.
-My mother always taught me to respect the people around me but even more take in every interaction and make something of it.
+My mother always taught me to respect the people around me.
+Even more so take in every interaction and make something of it.

 I've been given the opportunity to live my life doing just that.
-When I'm behind the camera, the lens opens up an incredible world of tender moments, genuine interactions, and LIFE.
+When I'm behind the camera, the lens opens up an incredible world of tender moments.
+It's all genuine interactions and LIFE.
 My job is not to take a picture, its to tell a story.
 One of the first moments I realized I was documenting memories versus taking photographs was at at my son Tyler's lacrosse game.
-It was nearing the end of the game and as he ran down the field, getting closer and closer to his first goal all I kept thinking was, I'm so grateful I am witnessing this.
+It was nearing the end of the game.
+He ran down the field, getting closer and closer to his first goal.
+All I kept thinking was, I'm so grateful I am witnessing this.
 He made the goal - I didn't think I could be prouder.
-Until I was editing the photograph later that evening, or when I look at the picture a year later and am still overwhelmed with pride.
+Until I was editing the photograph later that evening.
+Or when I look at the picture a year later and am still overwhelmed with pride.

 It's simple - when I click the button, I find that single moment in time that captures the true essence of my subject.
 The moments aren't perfect, they are REAL.

-I'm grateful to the clients who allow me to showcase these moments throughout my site and humbled by the new clients that give me the chance to step into their lives.
+I'm grateful to the clients who allow me to showcase these moments throughout my site.
+Also humbled by the new clients that give me the chance to step into their lives.
 Thank You.

-I've always been a picture person (I still have my first real pictures from my Jr High days where I was hanging with my girls listening to NKOTB in my waterbed drawing on my bedroom wall #truestory).
-It felt natural - the need to want to capture the moments - and even more natural to always spend time going through our albums and reliving those moments.
-Eventually my friend pictures became photographs of my travels through various countries experiencing new traditions and cultures.
+I've always been a picture person.
+I still have my first real pictures from my Jr High days.
+Where I was hanging with my girls listening to NKOTB in my waterbed drawing on my bedroom wall #truestory.
+It felt natural.
+The need to want to capture the moments.
+Even more natural was to spend time going through our albums and reliving those moments.
+Eventually my friend pictures became photographs of my travels.
+All through the various countries experiencing new traditions and cultures.
 Then I met Rich.
 A culinary architect, he could build an incredible dish with just the scraps in the fridge.
-I never understood how he could build these eloquent, tasteful, melt in your mouth dishes until I learned its about his passion.
-Sure, he's got 20 years of culinary experience but his passion is what drives these sensational dishes.
-Not too long into our relationship he notices my love for photography and there ignites his passion for the art.
-And just like food he creates art fueled solely by passion - the birth of Richard Barreto Photography.
+I never understood how he could build these eloquent, tasteful, melt in your mouth dishes.
+Until I learned its about his passion.
+Sure, he's got 20 years of culinary experience.
+However his passion is what drives these sensational dishes.
+Not too long into our relationship he noticed my love for photography.
+This then ignites his passion for the art.
+The same like food he creates art fueled solely by passion - the birth of Richard Barreto Photography.

 Fast forward a few years and we have our beautiful daughter, Sawyer.
 Still driven with the need to capture every waking moment of her life, I LOVE memories.
 And I am so grateful we have photographs to remember these memories.
-What I love most today is that I've now passed down the love of capturing memories to our daughter and we look through my 6,447 pictures/videos on my phone every single day to recall all the amazing moments we've shared in her 4 years of life.
+What I love most today is that I've now passed down the love of capturing memories to our daughter.
+We look through my 6,447 pictures/videos on my phone every single day.
+To recall all the amazing moments we've shared in her 4 years of life.
 Every single day.
 Life is too short, spend your days with the ones you love DOING what you love.
-We love, appreciate and respect photography and what value it holds for our clients, families and loved ones.
+We love, appreciate and respect photography.
+Also what value it holds for our clients, families and loved ones.

-My Foreword: I want to graciously thank my great grandmother Lucille and grandmother Mimi for always documenting our lives - I'm forever grateful for those candid memories to reflect back on and share with my daughter.
+I want to graciously thank my great grandmother Lucille and grandmother Mimi for always documenting our lives.
+I'm forever grateful for those candid memories to reflect back on and share with my daughter.